SourceBox-LLC/FineFoundry/README.md

 - **Integration tests (`tests/integration/`)**

-  - End-to-end flows such as `save_dataset.main` (JSON → normalized pairs → on-disk HF dataset), dataset merge JSON interleave, and tab-controller smoke tests (Scrape/Build/Merge/Analysis/Training/Inference controllers building successfully on a dummy `Page`).
+  - End-to-end flows such as `save_dataset.main` (data → normalized pairs → on-disk HF dataset), synthetic data generation, and tab-controller smoke tests (Scrape/Build/Merge/Analysis/Training/Inference controllers building successfully on a dummy `Page`).

   - Marked with `@pytest.mark.integration` so you can select or skip them: